giongto35/cloud-game/README.md

 **Video demo**: https://www.youtube.com/watch?v=GUBrJGAxZZg

 ## Introduction
 This project aims to bring the most modern and convenient gaming experience to users as well as experiement the performance of Cloud-gaming technology.
-Theoretically, Games are hosted on remote servers and media are streamed to the player in an optimal way to ensure the most comfortable user interaction.
-It opens the ability to play any retro games on your browser directly, which is fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
+Theoretically, games are hosted on remote servers and media are streamed to the player in an optimal way to ensure the most comfortable user interaction.
+It opens the ability to play any retro games on your browser directly, which are fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
 This flexibility also enables online gaming experience to retro games.

 ## Try the service at
 **[http://cloudretro.io](http://cloudretro.io)**

 \*In ideal network condition and less resource contention, the game will run smoothly as in the video demo.
 Because there might be insufficient self-host servers in US East, US West, Eu, Singapore, you may experience some latency issues + connection problem.
-Please retry in less peak hours.
+Please retry later in less peak hours.
 You can try hosting your own service following the instruction the next section to have a better sense of performance.

 Screenshot | Screenshot
 :-------------------------:|:-------------------------: